Japan Govt Panel OKs Extension of N-Reactor Operating Life

 - Русский

 Tokyo, Nov.
-28 (Jiji Press)--An experts panel under a council advising Japan’s industry minister broadly approved a plan Monday to extend the operating life of nuclear power reactors beyond the current 60-year limit, by not counting suspension periods, such as for safety screenings, in the total length of time.
+28 (Jiji Press)--A subcommittee of a Japanese government advisory panel broadly approved an industry ministry plan Monday to extend the operating life of nuclear power reactors beyond the current 60-year limit, by not counting suspension periods in the total time.

-The new rule will be included in the electricity business law.
-The industry ministry plans to submit a bill to revise the law to next year’s regular session of the Diet, Japan’s parliament.

-At the day’s meeting of the experts panel under the advisory committee for natural resources and energy, the ministry presented a draft of its action plan for the country’s nuclear policy going forward.
-The plan says that next-generation nuclear reactors should be built initially as replacements for existing reactors for which decommission decisions are made.
+The nuclear power subcommittee of the Advisory Committee for Natural Resources and Energy also broadly approved another industry ministry plan to build next-generation nuclear reactors as replacements for existing reactors set to be decommissioned.

-After the March 2011 triple meltdown at Tokyo Electric Power Company Holdings Inc.'s <9501> tsunami-stricken Fukushima No. 1 nuclear plant in northeastern Japan, the country’s nuclear reactor regulation law was revised to set the maximum reactor operating period at 40 years in principle.
-The revised law also stipulates that the operating period can be extended only once, for up to 20 years, if approved by the Nuclear Regulation Authority.
+After the March 2011 triple meltdown at Tokyo Electric Power Company Holdings Inc.'s <9501> Fukushima No. 1 nuclear plant, the country set the maximum reactor operating period at 40 years in principle.
+The period can be extended only once, for up to 20 years, if approved by regulators.

-Because the number of plants in operation would continue to decrease under the current 60-year limit rule including suspension periods, however, the ministry sees a need to make the most of existing reactors to ensure the stable power supply and promote decarbonization.
+The ministry sees a need to operate nuclear reactors beyond the limit to ensure stable power supply and promote carbon reductions.
+The change would mark a major shift in the country's nuclear energy policy set after the Fukushima accident.

 [Copyright The Jiji Press, Ltd.]